Political Science (PSC)

 PSC 301.
 Introduction to Global Studies.
 3 Hours.

 Provides an interdisciplinary overview of the field of global studies, including the principles issues, scales, perspectives and modes of study that make up a global approach to world problems.
 It provides a foundation for the major in Global Studies and the minor in International Studies to chart a course of study, including the discussion of a possible concentration, study abroad, or internships.
-Course Information: Same as GBL 301.
+Course Information: Same as IGS 301.

 PSC 311.
-Introduction to Public Policy.
+Public Policy Fundamentals.
 3 Hours.

 PSC 325.
-Introduction to Political Philosophy.
+Political Philosophy.
 3 Hours.

 Survey of the great thinkers who have raised the perennial normative questions of political philosophy: What is the nature of a good regime?
 What is politics?
 The course will begin with Plato and Aristotle and conclude with late 20th century theory.
-Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences.
-(IAI (Major) Code: PLS913).
+Course Information: This course fulfills an IAI major requirement in Political Science (IAI Major Code: PLS913).

 PSC 326.
 Ideas, Ethics, and Public Policy.
 3 Hours.